7onn/hellofresh/README.md

 ### Metrics expectation

-We love to see as much as indicators you can expose from the application, but please don't forget those metrics as we love to see below:
+We would love to see as many indicators you can expose from the application as you see fit, but please don't forget to include the metrics below:

-- Total incoming requests are counted under 200.
-Similarly for 400 - 404 and 500.
+Total incoming requests are counted in groups of HTTP response codes 200, 400 - 404 and 500.
-- Uptime of service which is rotated after every deployment time.
+Uptime of service which is rotated after every deployment.

 ### Logging expectation

 - Ideally, the HTTP status codes can be filtered from HTTP access logs.
-- For those manipulation requests like PUT/POST please give us a proper reason whether they are processed or not.
+- For manipulation requests like PUT/POST please give us a proper status whether they are processed or not.
-- Would be perfect if REQUEST ID field appears and searchable.
+- Would be perfect if REQUEST ID field will be presented and be searchable.

-We currently dealing with JSON Log format every day but feel free to choose the one you are most familiar with.
+We work with JSON Log format in our day to day, but feel free to choose the one you are most familiar with.

 ### Tracing expectation

-- We should see a waterfall flow, with spans for your requests, every middleware should be wrapped in spam.
+- We should see a waterfall flow, with spans for your requests, every middleware should be wrapped in span.
-- Make sure to check if the span it's a child span or if it needs to start a root span.
+- Make sure to check if the span is a child span or if it needs to start a root span.
 - If you're using a data structure store, memory-caching solution or a database(MySQL, PostgreSQL, MongoDB, etc), make sure to show your queries.
-- Add tags and annotations, if it needs.
+- Add tags and annotations, if needed.

 ## Rules
 ### Instrumentation